appgardenstudios/hyaline/www/content/documentation/reference/mcp.md

 **Output**
 One or more documents (including the contents of each document).

+### reload_documentation
+Reload the documentation dataset.
+When running in GitHub Artifacts mode (with `--github-repo`), this downloads the latest artifact from the configured repository.
+When running in local filesystem mode (with `--documentation`), this reloads the documentation from the local database file.

+**Arguments**
+None.

+**Output**
+A success message indicating the documentation was reloaded successfully.

 ## Prompts
 <!-- Document all the available prompts the Hyaline MCP server provides -->
 Hyaline's MCP server provides the following prompts: